RLButch/group-project-1/README.md

 Summaries:
-The most popular room type is entire house/apartment Price and days occupied are (negatively) moderately correlated Price is an important factor when choosing a rental listing Price distribution is focused around the $ 300–400 prices with few observations that present higher prices.
+The most popular room type is entire house/apartment Price and days occupied are (negatively) weakly correlated Price is an important factor when choosing a rental listing Price distribution is focused around the $ 300–400 prices with few observations that present higher prices.
 The production of a P value = 1 in the anova analysis suggests this data is not normally distributed and performing an anova analysis violates the assumption that the data is normally distributed.